Bryan Reynolds Player Props: Pirates vs. Cubs

 - Reynolds leads Pittsburgh in slugging percentage (.473) thanks to 31 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 44th, his on-base percentage ranks 55th, and he is 50th in the league in slugging.
+- Among the qualified hitters, he ranks 40th in batting average, while his on-base percentage ranks 48th and he is 48th in slugging.

+- He has homered in seven games this year (10.3%), homering in 2.7% of his chances at the plate.

-- In 34.3% of his games this season, Reynolds has driven in at least one run.
-In eight of those games (11.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 33.8% of his games this year, Reynolds has driven in at least one run.
+In eight of those games (11.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored a run in 27 games this season, with multiple runs seven times.
+- In 27 of 68 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.